-The unprecedented events of 2020 have led to equally unprecedented growth in the ecommerce market in 2020.
+The unprecedented events of 2020/2021 have led to equally unprecedented growth in the ecommerce market in 2021.
 Prior to this, ecommerce has enjoyed steady, albeit less dramatic growth.
-However, the global pandemic has had a lasting impact on the way consumers shop, which has led to an increase in growth in 2021 with ecommerce hitting $4.89 billion in revenue.
+However, the global pandemic has had a lasting impact on the way consumers shop, which has led to an increase in growth in 2022 with ecommerce hitting $5 trillion in revenue.

 This article will give you the latest on ecommerce.
 Not only will it provide a short introduction to ecommerce and its importance for new and aspiring merchants out there.
-But it will also speak to the lasting impact of the market’s growth, and the trending influence of ecommerce in 2022, and the state of ecommerce in different sectors.
+But it will also speak to the lasting impact of the market’s growth, and the trending influence of ecommerce, and the state of ecommerce in different sectors.
 To learn more, simply read on.

 What is Ecommerce?